apacha01/portfolio/README.md

 # Usage
 To make your own portfolio just edit the `web-text.json` file in the `assets` folder.

 **IMPORTANT:** Any media (img, svg or video) file used in the `web-text.json` has to be in the public folder for production or else you'll have a bunch of `alt` text from all the images.
-You'll also need to add the repository name as a prefix in the path to the media file (e.g. `/portfolio-frontend/imgs/...`).
+You'll also need to add the repository name as base in `vite.config.js` and as a prefix in the path to the media file (e.g. `/portfolio-frontend/imgs/...`).